Grayfaux/prism/README.md

 # prism
 prism is a tool that encrypts data into an image, you can also  hash to an image and compare the image to the hash image similar to password hashing

+example images for encryption and hash of that encryption have been included in project files

 Pillow is required for img processing (pip install Pillow)

 prism(string: str, new_name: str)